Parliamentary.ai

 Overview

 This bill seeks to repeal sections 132 to 138 of the Serious Organised Crime and Police Act 2005.
-These sections currently require authorisation for demonstrations near Parliament.
-The bill aims to remove this requirement, simplifying the process for holding protests.
+These sections currently require authorization for demonstrations near Parliament.
+The bill aims to remove this requirement, simplifying the process for holding such demonstrations.

 Description

-The primary purpose of the Demonstrations in the Vicinity of Parliament (Removal of Authorisation Requirements) Bill is to abolish the need for pre-authorisation of protests near the UK Parliament.
-The bill achieves this by repealing sections 132-138 of the Serious Organised Crime and Police Act 2005.
-This repeal also necessitates consequential amendments to other legislation, including the Noise and Statutory Nuisance Act 1993 and the Serious Crime Act 2007, to remove references to the repealed sections.
-The bill applies only to England and Wales.
+The Demonstrations in the Vicinity of Parliament (Removal of Authorisation Requirements) Bill repeals sections 132 to 138 of the Serious Organised Crime and Police Act 2005.
+This effectively removes the need for prior authorization for demonstrations near the UK Parliament.
+The bill also makes consequential amendments to the Noise and Statutory Nuisance Act 1993 and the Serious Crime Act 2007, removing references to the repealed sections.
+The bill applies only to England and Wales and comes into force immediately upon passage.

 Government Spending

-The bill is not expected to have a significant impact on government spending.
-The repeal of the authorisation requirements could potentially lead to minor savings in administrative costs associated with processing applications for demonstrations.
-However, no specific figures are provided within the bill text.
+The bill is expected to have minimal impact on government spending.
+The repeal of the authorization requirements may reduce administrative costs associated with processing applications, but precise figures are not provided within the bill's text.

 Groups Affected

-- Protest organisers: They will no longer need to seek authorisation for demonstrations near Parliament, simplifying the process of organising protests.
+• Protest organizers: They will no longer need to seek authorization for demonstrations near Parliament, potentially simplifying the organization of protests.

 Powered by nyModel